pmbrull/pmbrull-github-io-archive/_posts/Big-Data-Management/2018-06-10-map-reduce-I.md

 4. Performing the reduce operation.
 5. Writting results on disk.

-## Merge-Sort
+## Merge-Sort: Shuffling

 It's a recursive algorithm that splits data into $n$ parts that can fit in memory and order each of those parts.
 Then, partitions get compared by pairs and *merged*, ending up with $n/2$ ordered partitions and so on (the gif in [wikipedia](https://en.wikipedia.org/wiki/Merge_sort) is very illustrative).

-Using this kind of sorting allows for easy parallelization, so data can be treated separatedly by the **map workers**, then results sorted by key and passed into the **reduce workers**, that can perform *sequential access* on elements with same key as they end up all together.
+Using this kind of sorting allows for easy parallelization, so data can be treated separatedly by the **map workers**, then results sorted by key and accessed by the **reduce workers**, that can perform *sequential access* on elements with same key as they end up all together.

+> Note that after the Map phase, data is written to local disk sorted, Reducer reads that data remotely and after the Reduce phase, we are writting to disk again.

 ## Example